jhajek/Linux-text-book-part-1/files/Labs/Chapter-10/lab-chapter-10.md

 1) Type one of the two commands mentioned in the chapter to display info about your CPU hardware (a single screenshot will do incase the output scrolls past one screen).

-1) Using `systemctl`, find the cgroup for the apache2 webserver (known as httpd on Fedora) and issue a SIGHUP to the entire cgroup.
+1) Using `systemctl status` command, find and display the status and cgroup information for the apache2 webserver (known as httpd on Fedora) and take a screenshot.
+Then issue a `kill -s SIGHUP` command to that service and take a screenshot of the results.

-1) Using `systemd-cgls`, list and filter the output to show the sub-process IDs for the httpd.service or apache2.service.
+1) Using `systemd-cgls -u httpd.service` command and the SysVinit command, `ps -ef | grep httpd`, take a single screenshot of the combined output of the httpd.service process IDs.

 1) Use the `timedatectl` command to change the clock of your system to UTC, show the output of the `date` command before and after the timezone change.